‘Fox News’ Panel Turns On Donald Trump Over Taliban Invite Just Days Before 9/11 Anniversary, ‘Sacrilegious’

 On the September 8 edition of Fox News Sunday, host Chris Wallace appeared incredulous at Trump’s announcement, as quoted by the media monitoring site MediaIte.

 “Who thought it was a good idea for the President of the United States to meet with Taliban leaders who have the blood of thousands of Americans on their hands just three days before 9/11?”
-Wallace asked Trump Administration Secretary of State Mike Pompeo, who appeared on multiple networks Sunday morning attempting to defend the planned Taliban meeting.
+Wallace asked Trump administration Secretary of State Mike Pompeo, who appeared on multiple networks Sunday morning attempting to defend the planned Taliban meeting.

 Pompeo confirmed that the invitation to the Taliban leaders had been Trump’s decision.
 But the Taliban not only provided safe harbor for the Al Qaeda terror network and its leader, Osama bin Laden, Taliban leaders have continued to support the 9/11 attacks — as recently as July of 2019, when they issued a statement calling the attacks “a heavy slap on the dark faces” of the United States, and blaming 9/11 on U.S. “interventionist policies,” as quoted via Twitter by terrorism analyst Bill Roggio.